Noor1290/Video_Rental_System/README.md

 - **Password**: <span style="color:lightgreen;">admin123</span>
 - ### **3.
 Main Page for Admin**
 There are 3 buttons on the Admin's main page:
-- ***Add***: Allowing the admin to add videoes that will be saved in hashtable with validations checking whether the video name is already present to prevent duplications.
+- ***Add***: Allowing the admin to add videos that will be saved in hashtable with validations checking whether the video name is already present to prevent duplications.
 - ***Delete***: Allowing the admin to delete videos from the hashtable with validations checking whether the video title exists.
-- ***Logout***: Upon clicking on this button, the program will uery SQL to store all additions and deletions made in the hashtable.
+- ***Logout***: Upon clicking on this button, the program will query SQL to store all additions and deletions made in the hashtable.

 ## 2. Users Section